-The field shall specify an identification for the directory.

-The characters in this field shall be d-characters or d1-characters, or only a (00) byte, or only a (01) byte.
+- the field shall specify an identification for the directory; - the characters in this field shall be d-characters or d1-characters, or only a (00) byte, or only a (01) byte; - the field shall be recorded as specified in 8.6.

-9.1.12 Padding Field [BP (34 + LEN\FI)]
+10.1.13 Padding field [BP (34 + LEN_FI)]

-This field shall be present in the Directory Record only if the number in the Length of the File Identifier field is an even number.
+This field shall be present in the directory record only if the number in the length of the file identifier field is an even number.